jspahrsummers/enemy-of-the-state/Enemy of the State.md

 }
 ```

-^ The first realization here is that `self` is actually a magic argument to every instance method.
-The compiler inserts `self` automatically, so you never see it, but the functions actually look kinda like this under the hood.
+^ The first realization here is that `self` is a magic argument to every instance method.
+The compiler inserts `self` automatically, so you never see it, but the functions look kinda like this under the hood.

-^ But wait, Swift arguments are read-only by default, so the mutating method here is actually invalid.
+^ But wait, Swift arguments are read-only by default, so the mutating method here is invalid.
 It wouldn’t be able to write to `self`, much less have those changes saved.

 ---